-Gone are the days of pulling over your car to ask for directions or the days where you have to wrestle with the map on your vehicle’s dashboards.
-Nowadays, the use of Global Position System (GPS) is becoming more and more common.
+Gone are the days of pulling over your car to ask for directions or the days when you have to wrestle with the map on your vehicle’s dashboard.
+Nowadays, the use of the Global Position System (GPS) is becoming more and more common.
 With the prevalence of smartphones and other mobile devices, you can have access to real-time tracking systems and virtual maps.

-According to a report by Technavio, the global market for GPS tracker is expected to increase by more than 10% between 2019-2023.
-This is largely due to the rising demands of fleet management solutions, logistics industries, and delivery apps.
+According to a report by Technavio, the global market for GPS trackers is expected to increase by more than 10% between 2019-2023.
+This is largely due to the rising demands for fleet management solutions, logistics industries, and delivery apps.
 The internet, too, has made it even more accessible than before.

-There are now software and apps dedicated for GPS tracking which you can simply download into your preferred devices.
+There are now software and apps dedicated to GPS tracking which you can simply download to your preferred devices.
 This makes it more convenient and affordable for you to start tracking and navigating trips, anytime and anywhere.
 As technology continues to move forward, so does this software evolve to better cater to your tracking needs.

 With that, here are the latest trends in GPS Tracking Software.